 Notes: Trattativa Privata is a dummy equal to one for works assigned with a more discretionary procedure.
 Winning Rebate is the percentage discount over the reserve price.
 Work Length the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works.
-Delay is the difference in days between the effective end of the project and the awarding cost.
-Cost Overrun is the ratio between the difference in the final cost and the awarding cost.
+Delay is the difference in days between the effective end of the project and the contractual deadline.
+Cost Overrun is the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost.
 Local Winner is a dummy equal to one if the winning firm is located in the same province of the public buyer.
-Incumbent Winner is a dummy equal to one if the same buyer within a year from the current auction.
-S.R.L is a dummy equal to one if the winning firm is a
+Incumbent Winner is a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction.
+S.R.L is a dummy equal to one if the winning firm is a limited liability firm.